 For a practice spending $8,000 per month on a fractional COO, the annual cost is $96,000, roughly one-third of a full-time hire.
 If the fractional COO recovers $200,000 in margin through operational improvements in the first year, the return on investment is over 2x.

-"A part-time person cannot understand our practice."
+"A part-time person can't understand our practice."
 A fractional COO who works with healthcare practices full-time understands the industry deeply.
-They bring pattern recognition from working with multiple practices, which often gives them faster insight than an internal hire who has only seen one organization.
+They bring pattern recognition from working with multiple practices, which often gives them faster insight than an internal hire who's only seen one organization.

 "We need someone here every day."
-Most operational leadership work does not require daily presence.
+Most operational leadership work doesn't require daily presence.
 It requires focused time for assessment, decision-making, and accountability.
 The day-to-day execution is handled by your existing team, with the fractional COO providing direction, structure, and follow-through.

 "This is just consulting with a different name."
 Traditional consulting delivers recommendations.
 A fractional COO delivers results.
-They are accountable to outcomes, not deliverables.
-If the payer contracts are not renegotiated, if the scheduling templates are not redesigned, if the denial rate does not drop, the engagement has not succeeded.
+They're accountable to outcomes, not deliverables.
+If the payer contracts aren't renegotiated, if the scheduling templates aren't redesigned, if the denial rate doesn't drop, the engagement hasn't succeeded.